PROMs in obstetrics

 But these indicators reveal nothing about anxiety before delivery, exhaustion in the first weeks, or feelings of isolation when breastfeeding does not go as planned.
 Depression, incontinence, mother-child bonding, breastfeeding, confidence in the maternal role, and childbirth experience.

-PROMs in obstetrics help improve patients’ quality of life during pregnancy and after delivery.
+PROMs in obstetrics help improve quality of life during pregnancy and after delivery.
+They are also associated with reduced complication and litigation rates.

 img-obstetrique-img